nf-core/viralrecon/docs/output.md

 * `variants/bowtie2/log/`
   * `<SAMPLE>.trim.ivar.log`: iVar trim log file obtained from stdout.

+> **NB:** Post-trimmed BAM files and their associated indices will only be saved in the results directory if the `--save_align_intermeds` parameter is supplied.

 ### picard MarkDuplicates

-TODO: Update this section

-Remove duplicate reads from alignments as identified by picard MarkDuplicates (Default: false).
-Note that unless you are using [UMIs](https://emea.illumina.com/science/sequencing-method-explorer/kits-and-arrays/umi.html) it is not possible to establish whether the fragments you have sequenced were derived via true biological duplication (i.e. sequencing independent template fragments) or as a result of PCR biases introduced during the library preparation.
+Unless you are using [UMIs](https://emea.illumina.com/science/sequencing-method-explorer/kits-and-arrays/umi.html) it is not possible to establish whether the fragments you have sequenced were derived via true biological duplication (i.e. sequencing independent template fragments from the sample) or as a result of PCR biases introduced during the library preparation.
+By default, the pipeline uses picard MarkDuplicates to *mark* the duplicate reads identified amongst the alignments to allow you to guage the overall level of duplication in your samples.
+However, you can also choose to remove any reads identified as duplicates via the `--filter_dups` parameter.

+The value of `<SUFFIX>` in the output files below will depend on the preceeding steps that were run in the pipeline.
+If `--protocol amplicon` is specified then this will be `trim.mkD` and if not then  `mkD`; where `mkD` is an abbreviation for MarkDuplicates.

 **Output files:**

+* `variants/bowtie2/`
+  * `<SAMPLE>.<SUFFIX>.sorted.bam`: Coordinate sorted BAM file after duplicate marking.
+  * `<SAMPLE>.<SUFFIX>.sorted.bam.bai`: Index file for coordinate sorted BAM file after duplicate marking.
+* `variants/bowtie2/samtools_stats/`
+  * SAMtools `<SAMPLE>.<SUFFIX>.flagstat`, `<SAMPLE>.<SUFFIX>.idxstats` and `<SAMPLE>.<SUFFIX>.stats` files generated from the duplicate marked alignment files.
-* `variants/<bowtie2/ivar>/`
+* `variants/bowtie2/picard_metrics/`
-  Alignment QC files from picard CollectMultipleMetrics and the metrics file from CollectWgsMetrics in `*_metrics` text format and plotted in `*.pdf` format.
+  * `<SAMPLE>.<SUFFIX>..MarkDuplicates.metrics.txt`: Metrics file from MarkDuplicates.

 ### picard CollectMultipleMetrics